sampettersson/Placement/README.md

 Mimics the Layout protocol and has the same requirements and defaults.

-#### prefersNativeImplementationWhenAvailable
+#### prefersLayoutProtocol

-Implement this property and set to false if you want to always use Placements layouter irregardles off availability of the Layout protocol on the platform.
+Implement this property and set to false if you want to always use Placements layouter irregardles of availability of the Layout protocol on the platform.

 ### PlacementLayoutValueKey